James6xie/fm-orchestrator/docs/CONTRIBUTING.rst

 That will start a number of services in containers, including the `frontend` and the backend `scheduler`.
-You can submit a local test build with the `submit-build.sh` script, which should submit an HTTP POST to the frontend, requesting a build.
+You can submit a local test build with the `submit-build.py` script, which should submit an HTTP POST to the frontend, requesting a build.

 You may want to wipe your local development database from time to time.
 Try the